arow-oss/arow.info-blog/preprocessed-site/posts/2015-07-10-servant-intro.markdown

 You can see how much easier the infix style is to read!

-NOTE:  The `TypeOperators` language extension is needed to use the above code.
+**NOTE**: The `TypeOperators` language extension is needed to use the above code.

 The GHC manual has a section about [type-operators](https://downloads.haskell.org/~ghc/latest/docs/html/users_guide/data-type-extensions.html#type-operators).

-You may be thinking, "These type operators are pretty neat, but how are they actually used?
-They just look like confusing data types!"
-Well, we'll get to that in a minute.
+You may be thinking, "*These type operators are pretty neat, but how are they actually used?
+They just look like confusing data types!*"  Well, we'll get to that in a minute.
 Before we can jump into the servant code, we need to get a basic understanding of type families.